Labour Law Advisor Labour Law Advisor

 Reasons for Reduced Take-Home Salaries with New Labour Codes

-The main reason for the reduction in take-home salaries with the new labour codes is the increase in the employer’s contribution to the Provident Fund (PF).
+The main reason for the reduction in take-home salaries with the new labour code is the increase in the employer’s contribution to the Provident Fund (PF).
 Under the new rules, the employer’s contribution has gone up from 12% to 15% of an employee’s salary, which results in a reduction of the employee’s take-home salary by the same amount.
 The increased contribution to the Employees’ Pension Scheme (EPS) from 8.33% to 10% has also contributed to the reduction in take-home salaries.

 These changes have been implemented to provide better social security benefits to employees and ensure their financial stability in the long term.
 However, the short-term impact of the reduced take-home salaries may affect the employees’ disposable income.
 It’s worth noting that the increased contribution to the EPF is eligible for tax benefits under the Income Tax Act, of 1961, which can offset the reduction in take-home salaries to some extent.